 In your career so far as an HR professional, what are the unique challenges that you have faced/face when you talk about inclusivity?

-As an HR professional, what I have observed is the need for a greater understanding of the fact 26417_1411031354461_6100600_nthat inclusion is a holistic concept.
+As an HR professional, what I have observed is the need for a greater understanding of the fact that inclusion is a holistic concept.
 Being inclusive is being inclusive towards all and if it ends up excluding anyone, it is pointless.
 Very strong business leaders I have worked with have been inclusive people – whether it be a person with disability, whether a person from LGBTIQ or a senior citizen, the behavior is that of inclusion.
 Also, there is intersectionality as a concept – a woman could be a woman with a disability, a transgender or a cisgender woman.

 The other understanding which needs to be built is that when you are building a solution for a particular group, in most probability it is beneficial to all – for example, having a gender neutral washroom is not only beneficial to a transgender person, it is equally useful for a person with disability, equally useful when you have a ‘bring your child to work’ day and you have a father who needs to help his baby girl use the washroom.